Parents decry actions of man who threw boy from mall balcony

 Emmanuel Aranda showed little emotion during his hearing.
 When Hennepin County District Judge Jeannice Reding asked whether Aranda wanted to say anything on his own behalf, the 24-year-old Minneapolis man responded with a simple, "No." Reding then sentenced him to the term he agreed to when he pleaded guilty last month to attempted premeditated first-degree murder in the April 12 attack.

 Aranda told investigators he went to the mall "looking for someone to kill."
 According to the complaint, he had tried unsuccessfully to talk to women in the mall but their rejection "caused him to lash out and be aggressive."
-He said had planned to kill an adult before choosing the child instead.
+He said he had planned to kill an adult before choosing the child instead.

 The boy, identified in court only as Landen, plunged almost 40 feet (12 meters) and needed multiple surgeries for head trauma and broken bones.
 No update on his recovery was provided in court Monday, though his parents described it as miraculous.